kskalvar/aws-eks-cluster-fargate-quickstart/README.md

 In this quickstart we'll step you throught the entire process of deploying a simple web application and give a simple demo of how fargate can scale nodes dynamically.

-The big difference this time from AWS EKS QuckStart we've done in the past using CloudFormation scripts, we're now heavily dependent on using eksctl, the AWS EKS configuration tool.
+The big difference this time from AWS EKS QuckStart we've done in the past using CloudFormation, is we're now heavily dependent on using eksctl, the AWS EKS configuration tool.
 ```
 This solution shows how to create an AWS EKS Cluster with Fargate support and deploy a simple web application with an external Application Load Balancer.